heysphere/node-vs-go/README.md

 An official Node.js documentation states: _Here's a good rule of thumb for keeping your Node server speedy: Node is fast when the work associated with each client at any given time is "small"_.
 Ok, what does "small" mean?
 You can think of Node.js as a very performant I/O router.
 If most of what your server does is I/O and there're no expensive blocking operations surrounding the I/O (like heavy computations or sophisticated data procesding bits), it can be a great choice for your project that handles roughly 4-5k RPS with stable and predictable latency.

+## TL;DRs

+1. Node can happily handle more than 10k RPS with appropriate latency if the load is mostly about I/O
+2. Go can handle at least 4 times more because it utilises parallelism in a very efficient way
+3. Be mindful about how many connections you hold open to databases and other microservices: too few connections may result in bad latency, while too many may make your server burning CPU cycles for just managing them and switching between them.
+Use connection pooling when possible.
+4. If your service has to talk to other microservices/database, make sure that the latency stays below 50ms.
+Even though it's a very rough estimate, it helps to avoild potential response time problems that won't necesserily be reflected in how many RPS your server can handle.

 ## Go and when to use it

 Either